dclement1/Remote_Sensing_Workshop_2/README.md

  2. [Direct Link to Project Data](https://coast.noaa.gov/dataviewer/#/lidar/search/-8098894.886584386,5250798.662221772,-8095932.951738335,5254343.429408497) - https://coast.noaa.gov/dataviewer/#/lidar/search/-8098894.886584386,5250798.662221772,-8095932.951738335,5254343.429408497

 - *Below are two YouTube video of the flooding in the town of Shelburne Falls which was caused by Hurricane Irene in 2011.
-They show the true power and devastation of these flood events and illustrate why it is important to do studies such as this one.*
+They show the true power and devastation of these flood events and illustrate why it is important to do studies such as this one.
+The first video was posted to youtube by the user "Wanda P" and the second video was posted to youtube by the user "
+Pilotwear & Diecast Airplane".*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-YuQWLGA870" frameborder="0" allowfullscreen="allowfullscreen"></iframe>